Abhaile helps people who are behind on their mortgage payments (in arrears) to find a solution and stay in their homes where possible.

 Find out whether you qualify for free help from Abhaile.

-If you need financial advice, you can get a free face to face meeting with an expert financial adviser.
-The adviser can help you to work through your money situation and explain the options available to you to help deal with your home mortgage arrears.
-Where possible the adviser will help you to find a way to keep you in your home.
+If you need financial advice, you can get a free in-person or online meeting with a financial adviser.
+The adviser will explain your options and help you work through your mortgage arrears situation.
+Where possible, the adviser will help you find a way to keep you in your home.

-You may need legal advice on issues related to your mortgage arrears.
-Under Abhaile you can have a free face-to-face meeting with a solicitor, who will explain your legal situation and advise you how best to resolve it.
+If you need legal advice related to your mortgage arrears, you can get a free in-person or online meeting with a solicitor.
+They will explain your legal situation and advise you about your options to solve your problem.

 If you are called to court for repossession proceedings on your home, a duty solicitor or a court mentor will be there to help you.